Joe Jonas Tells Donald Trump To Stay Out Of Sophie Turner’s Home Country, Talks ‘Game Of Thrones’ Spoilers

-Joe Jonas has a stark warning for the President of the United States: Stay out of Sansa Stark’s homeland.
-It’s usually Donald Trump who is telling people to stay in the countries they were born in, but Jonas recently turned the tables on the Commander in Chief.
+Joe Jonas has a stark warning for the president of the United States: stay out of Sansa Stark’s homeland.
+It’s usually Donald Trump who is telling people to stay in the countries they were born in, but Jonas recently turned the tables on the commander-in-chief.
 While performing at BST Hyde Park in London, the DNCE frontman informed Trump that he’s just as welcome in England as a Lannister would be in Winterfell.

 According to Metro, Joe Jonas addressed Trump on Saturday after taking the stage for DNCE’s show.